-Even more difficult to understand is that even when we do things that are “good”, without being saved (receiving salvation) they are coming from a body that is tainted (Isaiah 64:5 Tanakh [Isaiah 64:6 OT].)
+Every single thing we do is out of the body of a sinner as a result of the inherited sin nature (Isaiah 64:5 Hebrew Bible [Isaiah 64:6 OT]).
 “And we all have become like one unclean, and like a discarded garment are all our righteous deeds, and we all have withered like a leaf, and our iniquities carry us away like the wind.”